Jason Chan (figure skater)

 Jason Chan (born 12 August 1996) is a Canadian-Australian ice dancer who currently represents Australia.
-With partner Holly Harris, he is a two-time Australian national champion (2019, 2025).
+With partner Holly Harris, he is a two-time Australian national champion (2019, 2025), the 2025 CS Trialeti Trophy silver medalist, and represented Australia at the 2026 Winter Olympics.

 With former partner Valérie Taillefer he was the 2014 Canadian novice dance champion.

 Career

 Early career

 In 2011, Chan trained in Montreal with Valérie Taillefer, competing at the pre-novice level in the Canadian national skating championships in Regina.
 At the novice level at the 2014 Canadian Championships, the pair won the gold medal.
 The pair also competed in the Skate Canada Challenge in Regina that year and took first place in the novice dance category.
 Taillefer/Chan competed for three seasons on the ISU Junior Grand Prix, before the end of their partnership.

 2019–20 season: Debut of Harris/Chan

 Chan formed a dance partnership with Australian ice dancer Holly Harris to represent her country and began training at the Ice Academy of Montreal under coaches Marie-France Dubreuil, Patrice Lauzon, and Romain Haguenauer.

 Harris/Chan debuted internationally on the Challenger series at the 2019 CS Warsaw Cup, where they placed ninth, in the process defeating reigning Australian national champions Kerry/Dodds (in eleventh place) by almost 25 points.
 They went on to win the Australian national title.
 Harris/Chan made their ISU Championship debut at the 2020 Four Continents Championships in Seoul, where they placed ninth.
 They were assigned to compete at the World Championships in Montreal, but these were cancelled as a result of the coronavirus pandemic.